OCA/partner-contact/base_location_geonames_import/README.rst

 Configuration
 =============

+For seeing the menu, you need to activate *Technical features* option in your user and to be *Sales manager*.

 If want want/need to modify the default URL (http://download.geonames.org/export/zip/), you can set the 'geonames.url' system parameter.

 Usage
 =====

+Go to *Sales > Configuration > Address book > Localization > Import from Geonames*, and click on it to open a wizard.

 When you start the wizard, it will ask you to select a country.
 Then, for the selected country, it will delete all the current better zip entries, download